 Myth — Closing accounts with a zero balance will increase your credit score.

 Fact — Paying off one (or many) credit cards is a wonderful achievement.
 But if you immediately close the account after doing so, it may actually cause your credit score to decrease.
 You’ll see the most benefit to your score if you leave cards open once you achieve a zero balance.
-If you’re worried about the temptation to continue using them, cut the cards, freeze them in a block of ice, or give them to a trusted friend or family member for safekeeping.
+If you’re worried about the temptation to continue using them, cut the cards or freeze them in a block of ice.

 Myth — It takes seven years to improve a bad credit score.

-Fact — While it’s true negative information can stay on a credit report for seven years, it impacts a credit score less as it ages.
+Fact — Negative information can stay on a credit report for seven years, but impacts the score less as it ages.
 Continuing to make on-time payments and reducing the overall debt load will eventually start to outweigh any lingering negative entries.

 Myth — Disputing a negative entry will increase your credit score.